-Item 5- Additional Compensation

-Management fees constitute the sole source of revenue for PAA, with the exception of the Covid relief PPP loan in 2020.
+Item 2- Disciplinary Information Registered investment advisers are required to disclose all material facts regarding any legal or disciplinary events that would be material to your evaluation of each supervised person providing investment advice.
+No information is applicable to this Item.
+Item 3- Other Business Activities Dan Botti owns White Trestle Farm, which engages in small scale agriculture.
+Grant Kerger does not participate in any external business involvement.
+Jeff Stuermer owns several agricultural businesses in Tumalo, Oregon.
+John Kingery has no outside businesses.
+Jeff and John are currently are registered investment advisory representatives of Northline Wealth Management.
+Item 4- Additional Compensation Management fees and the \$100 per year account fee constitute the sole source of revenue for The Adviser.
 All employees are paid a flat salary.

-Item 6 - Supervision

-Dan Botti has the responsibility of supervising all of the staff, including the Investment Advisers of Peregrine Asset Advisers.
+Item 5 - Supervision Dan Botti has the responsibility of supervising all of the staff, including the Investment Advisers of Peregrine Asset Advisers and Northline Wealth Management.
 Any complaints about the firm, its personnel, or practices should be directed to him.

-Dan Botti 503.459.4651 dan@peregrineaa.com
+Dan Botti 503.459.4651 dan@peregrineaa.com 8-21-2023